SingLEM: Single-Channel Large EEG Model: Discussion

-The single-channel analysis in this study not only quantified the performance of SingLEM but also provided a means of scientific validation, demonstrating that SingLEM extracts neurophysiologically meaningful features rather than task-irrelevant cues within the data.
-This was consistently observed across both motor and cognitive domains.
+The single-channel analysis in this study not only quantified the performance of SingLEM but also provided supporting evidence that its learned representations reflect task-relevant EEG patterns.
+This trend was observed across both motor and cognitive domains.

-For the MI tasks, the high-performing channels localized to the sensorimotor cortex, including the central, fronto-central, and fronto-temporal regions, which are well established as regions of motor planning and execution.
-The lateralized responses observed in the results for the Dreyer-MI dataset further aligned with the contralateral organization of the motor system, underscoring the biological validity of the learned features.
+For the MI tasks, high-performing channels were concentrated over sensorimotor-related scalp regions, including central, fronto-central, and fronto-temporal areas, which are commonly associated with motor planning and execution.
+The lateralized patterns observed for the Dreyer-MI dataset were also consistent with the contralateral organization of the motor system, supporting the neurophysiological plausibility of the learned representations.

 For cognitive tasks, discriminative patterns shifted in accordance with task demands.
-In N-back (working memory) and DSR (attention) tasks, performance was dominated by the frontal electrodes (FP1, FP2), reflecting the role of the prefrontal cortex in attention-related processes~\cite{cognitive-1, cognitive-2}.
-The results for the WG task showed a broader distribution, with high performance in the frontal regions across cognitive tasks, as well as involvement of the left central-parietal areas.
-This distinct activation suggests that SingLEM captured task-specific neural activity associated with linguistic and associative processes beyond those for general executive control.
+In the N-back (working memory) and DSR (attention) tasks, performance was dominated by frontal electrodes, consistent with the role of prefrontal regions in attention-related and working-memory processes~\cite{cognitive-1, cognitive-2}.
+The WG task showed a broader distribution, with high performance in frontal regions as well as left central-parietal areas.
+This spatial pattern suggests that SingLEM captured task-relevant EEG information associated with linguistic and associative processing beyond general executive control.

-Importantly, this granularity also enabled the evaluation of experimental paradigms.
-In the WBCIC-MI-2C data, unexpectedly high performance was observed in occipital and parietal regions, likely reflecting visual cue processing rather than MI alone.
-Such findings demonstrate the ability of SingLEM to detect potential confounds and the advantages of its interpretability over less transparent multi-channel models.
+Importantly, this channel-level granularity also supported the evaluation of experimental paradigms.
+In the WBCIC-MI-2C data, relatively high performance was observed in occipital and parietal regions, possibly reflecting visual cue processing in addition to MI-related activity.
+Such findings suggest that SingLEM can help identify spatial patterns that may reflect task-relevant information or possible confounding factors, providing an interpretability advantage over less transparent multi-channel models.